-Consulting firm Bain & Company, in partnership with Fondazione Altagamma, has just published its annual study on the global state of the luxury goods industry.
-Against a backdrop of sluggish sales in China over the past year for most established players, and a highly uncertain geopolitical and economic landscape, this 23rd edition of the study reveals a slowdown of unprecedented proportions for the sector, excluding pandemics.
+Consulting firm Bain & Company, in partnership with Fondazione Altagamma, has just published its report on the state of the global luxury market in the second half of 2024.
+Against a backdrop of sluggish sales in China over the past year for most established players and a highly uncertain geopolitical and economic landscape, this new report reveals a slowdown of unprecedented magnitude for the sector, excluding the pandemic.

 Global luxury spending is expected to reach nearly 1,500 billion euros in 2024, relatively stable compared to 2023, with an estimated year-on-year growth rate of between -1 and 1%.
 Yet the luxury sector is facing a series of headwinds, as evidenced by the recent quarterly results of LVMH, Kering and Richemont.